Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 \subsection{Polarization splitter rotator}

 The PRS is identical to the \texttt{polarization$\_$splitter$\_$rotator} component in GDSFactory generic PDK.
 The device converts the injected fundamental TM mode into higher order TE mode and efficiently couple it to the fundamental TE mode of another waveguide.
 It can be used for polarization (de-)multiplexing in telecommunications.
 In this design, the component is defined in 220~nm thick Si, with SiO$_2$ as bottom cladding and Si$_3$N$_4$ as top cladding.
 The refractive index of Si$_3$N$_4$ is approximated to 2.0 in the simulation bandwidth, as presented in~\cite{Dai2011}.
-Fig.~\ref{fig:PSR_sketch} sketches the PSR with its key dimensions.
+Fig.~\ref{fig:PSR_sketch} sketches the PSR with its key dimensions and Fig.~\ref{fig:PSR_model} shows the component imported into Lumerical FDTD and Tidy3D.
 The input port on the left and the two output ports on the right are extended with 10~$\mu$m long, 500~nm wide waveguides before importing into Lumerical FDTD and Tidy3D.
 A mode source is added on the left that inject fundamental TM mode at 1550~nm into the PSR.
-Fig.~\ref{fig:PSR_efield} presents the electric field intensity computed by the two solvers, both showing efficient coupling from the left port to the upper right port.
+Fig.~\ref{fig:PSR_efield} presents the electric field intensity computed by the two solvers at a high resolution of 25 cells per wavelength, both showing efficient coupling from the left port to the upper right port.
 Tidy3D shows some standing wave patterns over the entire component.

 The PSR is simulated at a range of resolutions from 6 to 25 cells per wavelength.
 Table~\ref{tab:PSR_runtime} lists the runtime of the two solvers and the peak memory usage of Lumerical FDTD.
 Again, Tidy3D completes the simulations faster than Lumerical FDTD.
 In this case, the simulation domain size is 73.2$\times$8.9$\times$4~$\mu$m$^3$.
-For the highest resolution of 25 cells per wavelength, Tidy3D takes 21 minutes, while Lumerical FDTD needs 6 hours with 24~GB or memory usage.
+The total number of grid points and the elapsed simulation time and iterations are listed in Table~\ref{tab:PSR_grid}.
+Tidy3D shows finer discretization and elapses almost two times longer simulation time.